 For more tips see our pages on food and mood.

-I put on weight since starting medication so I have started eating really healthily.
+I put on weight since I started medication so I have started eating really healthily.
 I think this has helped my depression too.

-In some areas, health walks are organised locally, and some doctors will prescribe an exercise programme.
+Health walks are organised locally in some areas.
+Your GP surgery may organise a weekly walking group.
+Some doctors will also prescribe an exercise programme.
 See our pages on physical activity and nature and mental health for more information.

 Exercise is very important.
 If I feel I have too much energy, swimming or a fast long walk can really calm me down and help me sleep.
 On a low day I might not be up for a swim, but a walk into town really helps me bring my mind and body together.

-You may find it helpful to find a recovery college that can help you with this.
-Recovery colleges offer courses about mental health and recovery in a supportive environment.
+You may also find it helpful to find a recovery college.
+They offer courses about mental health and recovery in a supportive environment.
 You can find local providers on the Mind Recovery Net website.